next-theme/theme-next-docs/source/docs/third-party-services/search-services.md

 ### Algolia Search

 NexT provides Algolia search plugin to search your Hexo website content.
-It should be noted that only turn on `enable` of `algolia_search` in {% label primary@theme config file %} does not allow you to use the Algolia search correctly.
+It should be noted that only turn on `enable` of `algolia_search` in {% label primary@NexT config file %} does not allow you to use the Algolia search correctly.
 You need to install the corresponding Hexo plugin to index your website on Algolia: [Hexo Algolia](https://github.com/oncletom/hexo-algolia) or [Hexo Algoliasearch](https://github.com/LouisBarranqueiro/hexo-algoliasearch).

 {% note danger %}
 **Known Issues**